Prerequisite: K-means Clustering – Introduction

 Drawback of standard K-means algorithm:

 One disadvantage of the K-means algorithm is that it is sensitive to the initialization of the centroids or the mean points.
-So, if a centroid is initialized to be a “far-off” point, it might just end up with no points associated with it and at the same time more than one clusters might end up linked with a single centroid.
+So, if a centroid is initialized to be a “far-off” point, it might just end up with no points associated with it, and at the same time, more than one cluster might end up linked with a single centroid.
 Similarly, more than one centroids might be initialized into the same cluster resulting in poor clustering.
 For example, consider the images shown below.

-A poor initialisation of centroids resulted in poor clustering.
+A poor initialization of centroids resulted in poor clustering.

 This is how the clustering should have been: